mknawalaniec/doorman/readme.md

   - sudo yum install jq
   - pip install --user pipenv
-  - sudo pip install --upgrade awscli
+  - sudo pip install --upgrade awscli if that command does not work, sudo python -m pip install --upgrade awscli
   - sls plugin install -n serverless-python-requirements

 - Deploy the lambda functions with Serverles (eg: `sls deploy`), this will create a CF stack with your functions.
 Note the api gateway endpoint, you'll need it later